yogevyaya-dot/my-glossary/src/content/glossary/css.md

 description: "Cascading Style Sheets - A style sheet language used for describing the presentation of a document written in HTML."
 ---

 **CSS** (Cascading Style Sheets) is the language we use to style an HTML document.
-CSS describes how HTML elements should be displayed on screen, paper, or in other media.
+CSS describes how HTML elements should be displayed on screen, paper, or in other media test.

 ## Key Concepts
 CSS saves a lot of work.
 It can control the layout of multiple web pages all at once.